How to Avoid Backlinks that will hurt your Website Ranking

 A couple years ago Google changed it's algorithm to try and prevent websites from gaining any benefit from selling links by removing the Page Rank from most link pages on the Internet (which included link pages in directories).
 Google also encouraged the use of "rel="nofollow" on outgoing links if site owners wanted to preserve the page rank on their web pages.

-If your website has dropped in rank in Google recently it may be due to either a penalty, being filtered out of results, or a majority of your backlinks no longer being counted due to the sites you got backlinks from were penalized so their links no longer produce any value for your site.
+If your website has dropped in rank recently it may be due to either a Penguin penalty (from over-optimized backlinks), or Panda Penalty (from over-optimized content), another algorithm, being filtered out of results, or a majority of your backlinks no longer being counted due to the sites you got backlinks from were penalized so their links no longer produce any value for your website.
 Which of course means that you need more quality links.

 Backlinks to Avoid